-Msmpeng.exe process, or Antimalware Service Executable is one of dozens of processes that run in the background in Windows.
+Msmpeng.exe process, or Antimalware Service Executable is one of the dozens of processes that run in the background in Windows.
 This one, as in can be figured out from its name, belongs to the Microsoft Defender.
-However, there were several instances when the name of this process had been used by trojan viruses to disguise themselves as a system process.
+However, there were several instances when trojan viruses had used the name of this process to disguise themselves as a system process.
 In this article, you will see the detailed description of msmpeng.exe process functions, as well as the guide of detecting if this process is a counterfeit and belongs to a virus.

 Msmpeng.exe process description

 As it was mentioned, msmpeng.exe is a process of Microsoft Defender1 – the embedded security tool, which is present in every Windows 8.1/10.
 This process substituted the smartscreen.exe – previous variant of the antivirus software task.
 They have a minimal difference between each other, and smartscreen.exe can still be found and opened.

 The system needs the msmpeng.exe process to be opened constantly to allow the embedded security tool to work correctly.
 While your PC has no processes running/files opening, the Antimalware Service Executable (or msmpeng.exe) process consumes quite a low amount of memory (~250-300 MB) and nearly no CPU power.
 But at the moment, when you try to open the file, its consumption may rise significantly – up to 1-1.2GB RAM and the corresponding amount of CPU.
 Such behavior is typical for the majority of anti-malware software, regardless of their developers – Microsoft, Kaspersky, Symantec or so.

 Can I improve my PC performance by stopping the msmpeng.exe?